Kabenge42/Finance_ML_Analytics_Platform/docs/summaries/PHASE95_FIXES_IMPLEMENTATION_SUMMARY.md

             raise  # Re-raise unexpected errors

     except Exception as e:
-        # Log and continue with other models
+        # Log and continue with other regression
         results[name] = {"status": "failed_other", ...}
 ```